Lyme Disease Is Widespread in the New York City Metro Area

 - New York County (Manhattan)

-- Travel between urban and suburban or rural environments
+- Travel between urban, suburban, and rural communities

 Clinical Implications

-Clinicians should not exclude Lyme disease from the differential diagnosis based solely on a patient’s urban residence.
+Clinicians should not exclude Lyme disease from the differential diagnosis solely because a patient lives in New York City or another densely populated community.

 - Travel to nearby endemic regions